jayjuk/corvid/README.md

 ### 2. Game Client

 This simple service runs the web-based UI.
-It listens to and broadcasts updates from/to the Game Server via SocketIO.
+It listens to and broadcasts updates from/to the Game Server via NATS.
 It is (for now) written in Typescript using Next.js (a React framework based on Node.js).
 It is pretty much a minimal go-between to allow humans to play via a web browser.
-It also interfaces with the Image Server, over REST, although this is handled natively by HTML when URLs pointing to the Image Server are published over SocketIO each time the player changes location.
+It also interfaces with the Image Server, over REST, although this is handled natively by HTML when URLs pointing to the Image Server are published over NATS each time the player changes location.

+### 3. AI Requester

+This service handles AI requests from the game server, keeping the latter focused on handling simple commands and maintaining the game state.
+These are typically player input that is not recognised by the game manager as a built-in command (e.g. navigation, buy, sell), and needs to be interpreted.

-### 3. Image Server (Optional)
+### 3. Image Server

-This component serves up images of locations in the game to the human players' browser.
+This service serves up images of locations in the game to the human players' browser.
 It has a simple Flask web server to receive requests, a file-based local cache, and direct connectivity to Azure Blob Storage via the Python API (which uses REST under the covers).
 It shares common Storage Management and Logging source code modules (in Python) with the Game Server.

+### 4. Image Creator

+This service handles requests to create an image for a new location in the game.
+It is the only service that runs an image generation model.
+It also uses an LLM to enhance the player's description (which may be blank) into a suitable prompt.

+### 5. Player Manager

+This service responds to "summon" requests by spawning AI Broker instances.
+If it is not running, the 'summon' command will have no effect.

-### 4. AI Broker (Optional)
+### 6. AI Broker (Optional)

 This service allows LLMs to play the game too.
 Each run-time instance of this service creates one AI player.
-It collects updates from the game server, presents them to a designated LLM (currently OpenAI's GPT-3.5 / GPT-4, Google's Gemini Pro, and Claude 3 Haiku), with relevant context, and relays the LLM's decisions (i.e. game commands) back to the game server via SocketIO.
+It collects updates from the game server, presents them to a designated LLM (currently OpenAI's GPT-3.5 / GPT-4, Google's Gemini Pro, and Claude 3 Haiku), with relevant context, and relays the LLM's decisions (i.e. game commands) back to the game server via NATS.
 The game server does not know or care who is a human player and who is an AI.
 It is written in Python too, and shares Logging and AI Management modules with the Game Server.

 ## Local Execution